codsen/codsen/packages/csv-sort-cli/readme.md

 ![Calling csv-sort-cli directly on a file](https://cdn.rawgit.com/codsen/csv-sort-cli/b2934c92/media/example1.gif)

+alternatively, the call `sortcsv` will work as well.

 ## or, omit the file's name, it will let you pick a CSV:

 ```bash